 Several tasks in separate FPGA blocks are performed by FPGA.
-In first block FPGA prepares sampling clock for ADCdual01A modules by division of main local oscillator.
-This task is separate block in FPGA and runs asynchronously to other logical circuits.
-Second block is SPI configuration module, which sends configuration words to ADC modules it is activated by opening of Xillybus interface file.
-Third block represents the main module, which resolves ADC - PC communication itself it communicates via PCIe, collect data from ADC hardware and creates data packet 2.6.
-Last block is activated after ADC configuration via SPI.
+In the first block the FPGA prepares a sampling clock for ADCdual01A modules by dividing the signal from the main local oscillator.
+This task represents a separate block in FPGA and runs asynchronously to other logical circuits.
+Second block is a SPI configuration module, which sends configuration words to ADC modules and it is activated by opening of Xillybus interface file.
+Third block represents the main module, which resolves ADC - PC communication itself and it communicates via PCIe, collect data from ADC hardware and creates data packet 2.6.
+Last block is activated after the ADC is configurated via SPI.

 Communication over PCIe is managed by proprietary IP Core and Xillybus driver, which transfers data from FPGA registers to host PC.
-Data appear in system device file named /dev/xillybus_data2_r on the host computer.
-Binary data which appear in this file after its opening are described in the table below 2.6.
+Data appear in a system device file named /dev/xillybus\data2\r on the host computer.
+Binary data which appear in this file after its opening are shown in the table below 2.6.

-160bit packet Data name FRAME ADC1 CH1 ADC1 CH2 ADC2 CH1 ADC2 CH2 2 CH2 Data type uint32 int16 int16 int16 int16 int16 int16 int16 int16 Content saw signal t1 t{1+1} t1 t{1+1} t1 t{1+1} t1 t{1+1}
+160bit packet Data name FRAME ADC1 CH1 ADCI L CH2 ADC 2 CH1 ADC2 2 CH2 Data type uint32 int16 int16 int16 int16 int16 int16 int16 int16 Content saw signal t1 $t{1+1}$ t1 $t{1+1}$ t1 $t{1+1}$ t1 $t{1+1}$

 Table 2.6.
-System device /dev/xillybus_data2_r data format
+System device /dev/xillybus\data2\r data format

-Data packet block which is carried on PCI Express is described by table 2.6.
-The data packet consist several 32bit words.
-First word contain FRAME number and it is filled by saw signal for now, with increment step of every data packet transmission.
-Following data words contains samples from ADCs for first and second channel.
-Samples from every channel is transmitted in pairs of two samples.
-Number of ADC channels is expandable according to number of physically connected channels.
-An CRC word may be added in future at end of transmission packet for data integrity validation.
+Data packet block which is carried on PCI Express is described in the table 2.6.
+The data packet consist of several 32bit words.
+The first word contains FRAME number and it is filled with saw signal for now, with incremental step taking place every data packet transmission.
+The following data words contain samples from ADCs' first and second channel.
+Samples from every channel are transmitted in pairs of two samples.
+Number of ADC channels is expandable according to the number of physically connected channels.
+An CRC word may possibly be added in the future to the end of the transmission packet for data integrity validation.

-FRAME word at beginning of data packet now filled with incrementing and overflowing saw signal is used for ensure that no data samples ale lost during data transfers from FPGA.
-FRAME signal may be used in future for pairing the ADC samples data packet with another data packet in future.
-This new additional data packet should carry metadata information about sample time jitter, current accuracy of local oscillator frequency etc.
+FRAME word at the beginning of data packet, now filled with incrementing and overflowing saw signal, is used to ensure that no data samples ale lost during the data transfers from FPGA.
+FRAME signal may be used in the future for pairing the ADC samples' data packet with another data packet.
+This new additional data packet should carry meta-data information about the sample time jitter, current accuracy of the local oscillator frequency etc.

+Detailed description of the currently implemented FPGA functions can be found in a separate paper [16].
+HDL source codes for FPGA at a state in which it was used are included on the enclosed CD.
+More recent development versions are publicly available from MLAB sources repository.
 Detailed description of currently implemented FPGA functions can be found in separate paper [16].
 HDL source codes for FPGA at state which was used are included on enclosed CD.
-Future development versions are publicly available from MLAB sources repository.
+Future development versions are publicly available from MLAB sources repository [17].